Maryland Absentee Ballot Guide

 Apply for your absentee ballot

-Download and complete the 2012 Maryland Absentee Ballot Application (the application is updated for every election).
-Enter the required information on the form, print the form, sign it, and return it to your County Board of Elections .
+Once the form is available, enter the required information, print the form, sign it, and return it to your County Board of Elections.

 If you want to download your absentee ballot from the Maryland Elections Center website, just check the appropriate box on the application.
 (See Step 5 for more details.)